ebks/astrocomputing/chapter-17.md

     print("Skipping Stellar Dask fitting example: Dask unavailable.")

 ```

-This Python script demonstrates how Dask can parallelize a computationally intensive task – fitting a model to each star in a large catalog – across multiple CPU cores.
+**Explanation:** This Python script demonstrates how Dask can parallelize a computationally intensive task – fitting a model to each star in a large catalog – across multiple CPU cores.
 It first simulates a large stellar catalog as a Pandas DataFrame, then converts it into a Dask DataFrame (`ddf`), which partitions the data across available resources.
 A function `fit_star_partition` is defined to perform the hypothetical model fitting operation on a single *partition* (a smaller Pandas DataFrame).
 The key parallelization step uses `ddf.map_partitions(fit_star_partition, ...)`.
 This Dask operation applies the `fit_star_partition` function independently and in parallel to each partition of the Dask DataFrame using the Dask scheduler (here, configured with a `LocalCluster` to use local CPU cores).
 The computation is lazy; it only executes when a result is requested, for instance, by calling `.compute()` on an aggregation like the mean of a result column.
 Dask manages the distribution of partitions to worker processes and collects the results, significantly reducing the total execution time for applying the fitting function to the entire large catalog compared to serial processing.

-**11.7.4 Exoplanetary: Simulation of GitHub Pull Request Code Review**
+**17.8.4 Exoplanetary: Simulation of GitHub Pull Request Code Review**
 Effective code review is vital for collaborative projects, ensuring code quality and catching errors before merging changes (Section 17.1.2).
 This example simulates the *process* and *communication* aspect of a code review for a hypothetical Pull Request (PR) on GitHub, focusing on the types of comments and discussion involved rather than executable code.

 ```markdown